-(UPDATED 5/25/19) – Since it was announced in 2015, the entire theme park industry has been eagerly anticipating the answer to one question: When is Star Wars Galaxy’s Edge opening in Disneyland and Walt Disney World?
-The hype for both locations (in Disneyland Park and Disney’s Hollywood Studios) is off the charts and we’re going to show you everything you need to know to get into Galaxy’s Edge.
+(UPDATED 6/27/19) – Since it was announced in 2015, the entire theme park industry has been eagerly anticipating the opening of Star Wars Galaxy’s Edge in Disneyland and Walt Disney World.
+Well, now it’s open (in Disneyland at least) and we’re we’re going to show you everything you need to know to get into Galaxy’s Edge.

 We’re continuing to update this post so it will be a valuable resource for you to understand all the latest details necessary to make it into Star Wars Land!
 Scroll down for the latest info…

-Just in case for some reason you aren’t familiar with Star Wars Galaxy’s Edge, it’s a brand new land coming to the Disney Parks which will fully immerse guests into the Star Wars universe, transporting them to a small outpost on the outer rim of the galaxy called: Batuu.
+Just in case for some reason you aren’t familiar with Star Wars Galaxy’s Edge, it’s a brand new land coming to the Disney Parks which fully immerses guests into the Star Wars universe, transporting them to a small outpost on the outer rim of the galaxy called: Batuu.

-Disney is putting everything into this project and so much of the company’s future theme park success is riding on Galaxy’s Edge, and they are pulling out all the stops to make it unlike anything anyone has ever experienced before.
+Disney has put everything into this project and so much of the company’s future theme park success is riding on Galaxy’s Edge.
+They are pulling out all the stops to make it unlike anything anyone has ever experienced before.

-There are going to be two attractions, one based on the iconic spaceship the Millennium Falcon (Millennium Falcon: Smuggler’s Run) and the other putting you right in the middle of a battle between the First Order and the Resistance (Star Wars: Rise of the Resistance).
+There are two attractions, one based on the iconic spaceship the Millennium Falcon (Millennium Falcon: Smuggler’s Run) and the other putting you right in the middle of a battle between the First Order and the Resistance (Star Wars: Rise of the Resistance).

-There are also going to be 2 restaurants (at least one with some entertainment components), numerous and uniquely styled shops, and so many other hidden areas to explore that Disney promises us it will feel like really going to another galaxy.
+There are also multiple dining locations (a lounge, 2 quick service restaurants and 2 snack stands), numerous and uniquely styled shops, and so many other hidden areas to see and explore that it makes you feel like you are really going to another galaxy.

 When Does Star Wars Galaxy’s Edge open?
 (Star Wars Land)